Instabug/Instabug-React-Native-NDK/README.md

 This package is an add on to [Instabug-React-native](https://github.com/Instabug/Instabug-reactnative).

-It start capturing NDK crashes that will be sent to the dashboard.
+It start capturing NDK crashes that sent to the dashboard.